Goodlawyer/eslint-config-goodlawyer/README.md

 ### Format Code

 If you've added Prettier to an existing project you will want to format all the code before making any further changes.
-This should also be done in it's own commit.
+This should also be done entirely within in it's own commit.
+This is to prevent mixing commits that include actual code-changes and formatting changes.

 To format the entire codebase run

 `npm run format`